Un-dev/Projet-AcLab/README.md

 Spring boot is a Java framework, as we already all know a little bit of Java, plus we have a course about at the University, using it in this project is a great opportunity to train our skills on this framework.
 Also there are lots of libraries that could be useful.
 Furthermore, Java is statically-typed (type-safety) and has a good support for multi-threading.
 The framework also promote a long-term support and maintabillity.

-#### MongoDB
-MongoDB is an open-source document database built on a scale-out architecture.
-We chose MongoDB as the database for this project because it has a worldwide community of developers and consultants, so it is easy to get help, its document data model is a powerful way to store and retrieve data that allows developers to move forward quickly.
-The technology is stable and durable, with a lifespan of over 10 years, and is frequently updated, such as version 4.2.0 released in August 2019.
-Although it is licensed under SSPL for the servers and tools, and under Apache for the drivers, it is free to use.
-It also depends on NoSQL, but it is not difficult to understand if we have some knowledge of SQL.
-Moreover, MongoDB supports hybrid and multi-cloud applications.

 #### Docker